FredHutch/coop/_drafts/nextflow.md

         - scaling up with cloud computing resources
         - utilizing detailed workflow summary reports

 Some examples of the workflows designed and used here specifically help align proteins with DIAMOND, cluster proteins quicker, provide taxonomy counts using mothur, or provides taxonomic classification.
 Nextflow workflows are also being used here for concurrently processing large batches of samples for bacterial genomic annotation.
-Researchers here have implemented a simple workflow which enables any researcher to run the [PGAP, developed by NCBI](https://github.com/ncbi/pgap), genome annotation pipeline on their own collection of bacterial genomes and [details can be found here](https://github.com/FredHutch/PGAP-nf).
+Researchers here have implemented a simple Nextflow workflow which enables any researcher to run the [PGAP, developed by NCBI](https://github.com/ncbi/pgap), genome annotation pipeline on their own collection of bacterial genomes with more [details found here](https://github.com/FredHutch/PGAP-nf).
 Nextflow can also be used in ribosomal 16S amplicon analysis using [MaLiAmPi](https://github.com/jgolob/maliampi/) which is a phylogenetic placement-based pipeline for handling 16S rRNA amplicons.
-It can also be leverage to automate the common task of sequencing the genome of microbial isolates using the [UniCycler assembler in an easy-to-use workflow](https://github.com/FredHutch/unicycler-nf/).
-The community here has also made it easier with Nextflow to do microbial pan-genome analysis using the [anvi'o software suite](http://merenlab.org/software/anvio/).
-Now researchers have an easy point of entry with a [workflow that imports a set of bacterial genomes into the anvi’o database format, and then launches a graphical viewer which allows the user to explore their pan-genome collection](https://github.com/FredHutch/nf-anvio-pangenome).
-Nextflow workflows are also being used here for [microbial RNA seq](https://github.com/FredHutch/microbial-rnaseq) and for [parallelizing whole-genome sequencing](https://github.com/FredHutch/nf-viral-metagenomics) to then align and matchback against reference database yet in a distributed cloud service.
-More details can be found here, [Bioinformatics Tools for Microbiome Analysis](https://sciwiki.fredhutch.org/compdemos/microbiome_tools/).

-Fred Hutch researchers are building and maintaining a set of Nextflow workflows for use by the [general community here](https://github.com/FredHutch/reproducible-workflows/tree/master/nextflow) and  also providing an example of how to write your own workflows.
+It can be leverage to automate the common task of sequencing the genome of microbial isolates using the [UniCycler assembler in an easy-to-use workflow](https://github.com/FredHutch/unicycler-nf/).
+The community here has also made it easier to do microbial pan-genome analysis with Nextflow using the [anvi'o software suite](http://merenlab.org/software/anvio/).
+Now researchers have an easy point of entry with a [workflow that imports a set of bacterial genomes into the anvi’o database format](https://github.com/FredHutch/nf-anvio-pangenome), and then launches a graphical viewer which allows the user to explore their pan-genome collection.
+Nextflow workflows are also being used here for [microbial RNA seq](https://github.com/FredHutch/microbial-rnaseq) and for [parallelizing whole-genome sequencing](https://github.com/FredHutch/nf-viral-metagenomics) to then align and matchback against a reference database in a distributed cloud service.
+More details about Nextflow-based tools used for microbiome analysis at Fred Hutch can be found here, [Bioinformatics Tools for Microbiome Analysis](https://sciwiki.fredhutch.org/compdemos/microbiome_tools/).
+Fred Hutch researchers are [building and maintaining](https://github.com/FredHutch?utf8=%E2%9C%93&q=nf&type=&language=) a set of Nextflow workflows for use by the [general community here](https://github.com/FredHutch/reproducible-workflows/tree/master/nextflow) and are also providing [examples of how to write your own workflows](https://sciwiki.fredhutch.org/compdemos/nextflow/) in Nextflow.
+Check out the supporting documentation on the [Fred Hutch Biomedical Data Science Wiki](https://sciwiki.fredhutch.org/compdemos/nextflow/).

-Some Nextflow-based tools used for microbiome analysis at Fred Hutch can be found in the accompanying documentation https://sciwiki.fredhutch.org/compdemos/microbiome_tools/

-- latest happenings of NF at FH?
+#### Want to learn more?

+If you want to learn more about Nextflow to see if it makes sense for you feel free to use the resources available to you at the Hutch.
+The [Bioinformatics & Data Science Cooperative or Coop](https://research.fhcrc.org/coop/en.html) supports a series of [community groups](https://sciwiki.fredhutch.org/scicomputing/reference_training/#community-groups) with one of them being for Nextflow.
+The Nextflow User Group meets every other Thursday in the Coop Lab (Arnold M1-B406) from 11-12pm to discuss issues related to the use of Nextflow.
+The group welcomes Nextflow users of all levels of expertise as well as those just learning about the tool.
+Check out the [Coop calendar](https://fredhutch.github.io/FHBig/calendar/) for the latest schedules.
+In addition to the Nextflow User Group the Coop also supports a #nextflow [slack channel](https://fredhutch.github.io/coop/community/slack-new/) as well and you can find more information about that [here](https://sciwiki.fredhutch.org/scicomputing/reference_training/#community-groups).

-        - Translational Data Science IRC is sponsoring a full training, with support from the Fred Hutch Microbiome Research Initiative, which will include:
+Finally, the Translational Data Science IRC is sponsoring, with support from the Fred Hutch Microbiome Research Initiative, training in Nextflow April 23-24 which will include

 - Overview of Nextflow workflow system
 - Language syntax and data structures
 - Simple pipeline implementation
 - Pipeline sharing and reproducibility
 - Managing dependencies with containers
 - Error recovery and strategies for error handling
 - Implementation of an example variant calling pipeline

 Apply now for a space in the training at https://www.surveymonkey.com/r/8DT7FBR.
 There is no cost to attend, but space is limited.
 Applications will be open until February 21st, and final acceptances will be sent out by March 6th.

 What: Nextflow Training
 Where: The Coop Lab (Arnold M1-B406)
 When: April 23-24, 2020
-            Contact: Sam Minot, Staff Scientist, Microbiome Research Initiative – sminot@fredhutch.org
+Contact: Sam Minot, Staff Scientist, Microbiome Research Initiative

-#### Some of the gotchas
-- link out to Eli's writings

-#### Best practices of Nextflow at FH

-#### Link out to SciWiki